ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 The IETF's standard congestion control algorithms have been shown to have performance challenges in various environments
-(e.g., high-speed networks, cellular and Wireless Local Area Network (WLAN) technologies, and long distance satellite links) and also flows carrying specific workloads (Voice over IP (VoIP), gaming, and videoconferencing).
+(e.g., high-speed networks, cellular and WiFi wireless technologies, and long distance satellite links) and also flows carrying specific workloads (Voice over IP (VoIP), gaming, and videoconferencing).